 - Voltage Tester – Also known as a test light, the tester consists of two leads that detect the presence of electricity in a fixture.
 Use a voltage tester when wiring a ceiling fan by placing one of the leads on the ground wire and the other lead on the hot wire to ensure there is no electricity running through these wires.

 - Wire Cutters/Strippers – Also known as diagonal pliers, wire cutters as their name implies cut wire by indenting and wedging the wire apart.
 Wire strippers strip the electrical insulation from the end of electrical wires.
 Many hand tool manufacturers offer wire cutters and strippers as a combo.
-Use a wire cutter and stripper combo to cut and strip the ceiling fan wires during the downrod assembly.
+Use these tools to install a ceiling fan by cutting and stripping the ceiling fan wires during the downrod assembly.

 - Pliers – Holds an object firmly in place.
 Use pliers to tighten setscrews and lock nuts during the downrod assembly.